Psychology 001 Research Participation Requirement

 Empirical research is an important part of psychology, and the department of psychology believes that your participation in studies being conducted in the department will give you an important insight into the research process.
 By being in psychological studies, you are engaging in an important intellectual task with the faculty and advanced students in the department.
 It is our hope that you will gain an appreciation that will help you to better evaluate other research that you read or hear about.
 We also hope that you might be inspired to get involved in a research project of your own.

 All of the research projects have been approved by a review committee of the college, the Institutional Review Board (IRB).
 Every procedure must guarantee your safety and confidentiality.
 Your responses will not be permanently associated with any identifying information, and in no case will personal or identifying information be disclosed.
 Any concerns should be brought to the attention of the Research Ethics Committee of the College.
-If you have a strong aversion to participating in this program, you should contact the Department Chair, Professor Andrew Ward (email@example.com).
-Professor Ward will provide an alternative writing assignment.
-If you are presently under age 18, you should also contact the Department Chair, Professor Andrew Ward (firstname.lastname@example.org) for special information concerning your requirement.
+If you have a strong aversion to participating in this program, you should contact the Department Chair, Professor Jane Gillham (email@example.com).
+Professor Gillham will provide an alternative writing assignment.
+If you are presently under age 18, you should also contact the Department Chair, Professor Jane Gillham (firstname.lastname@example.org) for special information concerning your requirement.

 About Sona Systems